pcaston/OpenPeerPower.github.io/source/cookbook/index.markdown

 ---
 title: "Cookbook"
-description: "Community maintained list of different ways to use Home Assistant."
+description: "Community maintained list of different ways to use Open Peer Power."
 sidebar: false
 regenerate: true
 hide_github_edit: true
 ---

-This is a community curated list of different ways to use Home Assistant.
+This is a community curated list of different ways to use Open Peer Power.
 Most of these examples are using the [automation] integration and other built-in [automation related][sec-automation] and [organization] integrations available.

 For [`python_script:` examples](/integrations/python_script/) visit the [Scripts section](https://community.home-assistant.io/c/projects/scripts) in our forum.